 - Distancing yourself from goals associated with the tasks you’re procrastinating on (e.g., by saying that your grades don’t matter to you).

-- Trivializing the tasks and goals that you’re procrastinating on (e.g., by saying that a certain assignment hardly affects your grade).
+- Trivializing the tasks and goals that you’re procrastinating on (e.g., by saying that a certain assignment hardly affects your grade, so it’s hardly worth the effort).

-- Pretending to be in full control of your behavior (e.g., by lying that you intended to postpone something).
+- Pretending to be in full control of your behavior (e.g., by saying that you intended to postpone something until before its deadline, because you work best under pressure).

 - Glorifying your procrastination (e.g., by boasting to friends about how much you procrastinated before an exam).